nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 # Welcome to Focuris User Guide!

+Thank you for downloading **Focuris**!
+As a busy University student, Focuris helps you manage and keep track of all your work, deadlines, and projects.
+We hope this **User Guide** helps you get started with Focuris so you can start making your student  life a little easier! <br/>

 Focuris is a **desktop application** for **managing events** with a KanBan board.
 The KanBan board is a board which **displays events according to the level of completion**: Backlog, Todo, In-Progress and Done. <br/>